hexa-org/policy/specs/IDQL-core-specification.md

 Scopes are used to define variables which may be used in `conditions` and paths in `actions` and `objects`.

 Scope variables may also be returned to applications instead of an allow/deny boolean response.
-_[TODO: How is this expressed?]_
+How this is done is determined by the Policy Gateway.

 ```yaml
 idql-policies: